 The underwater scenery is deep walls carpeted with breathtaking gorgonian corals and barrel sponges.
 The mild currents along the walls make for migratory paths of whales and dolphins.
 Come in closer to the coastline, and there are shallower reef dives.

 Atauro Island has a dry climate so there is little runoff, resulting in crystal clear visibility year-round.
 A study in 2012, studying the fish diversity in the Coral Triangle, ranked Atauro Island and its surrounding water 7 out 49, surpassing Raja Ampat!

 Still new to tourism and a poor country, East Timor and Atauro Island are reasonably underdeveloped, with basic accommodation and infrastructure.
 Not that anyone is bothered by bamboo huts and a beautiful beach all to themselves!

 Season: April – November

-South East Asia supports a plethora of marine life, from colourful critters to the big beasts.
+Scuba diving in Southeast Asia means a plethora of marine life, from colorful critters to the big beasts.
 This is just a small list and the diving opportunities are endless, with superb sights throughout the region.
-During this pandemic, many of us are stuck at home, dreaming of those warm tropical waters.

 Have you been to these sites?
 Have another one?
 Where will your underwater adventure take you next?
 Let us know.